pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 const val = stackReference.getOutputSync("outputName");
 ```

 This warning may be benign.
-However, if you are experiencing crashes or hangs in Pulumi (especially in Node.js version 12.11.0 and
-above) and you see this warning, then it is likely that this is the source.
+However, if you are experiencing crashes or hangs in Pulumi (especially in Node.js version 12.11.0 and above) and you see this warning, then it is likely that this is the source.

-Currently, a warning is issued so as to not break existing code that is functionality properly.
+A warning is issued so as to not break existing code that is functionality properly.
 However, the root cause of this problem
 pertains to undefined behavior in the Node.js runtime, so apparently-working code today may begin crashing or hanging tomorrow.
-As such,
-we recommend updating your code.
-In a future version, Pulumi *may* be updated to throw instead of producing a warning when this happens.
+As such, we recommend updating your code.
 It is recommended that Pulumi apps be updated to prevent breakage.

 There are only two ways supported to avoid this issue: